sinistral/aws-serverless-application-template/README.md

 It is sometimes useful to deploy an alternate instance of the Pipeline and application to - for example - verify IAM permissions as the application grows in complexity and depends on more AWS services.
-This is easily achieved by providing a qualifier to distinguish the alternate deployment from the
+This is easily achieved by providing a qualifier and source configuration to distinguish the alternate deployment from the principal:
-principal:

 ```
-  make pipeline stack-qualifier=dev-${USER}
+  make pipeline stack-qualifier=dev-${USER} \
+    github-user=sinistral \
+    github-repo=aws-serverless-application-template \
+    github-branch=develop.alt-stack
 ```

 Clean-up for alternate Pipelines and applications is provided by `destroy-*`